Reception, Friday, April 12, 6 p.m. – 8 p.m.

 3S Artspace, 19 Vaughan Street, Portsmouth, NH

-High-Water Mark is a multimedia, regionally specific installation by Boston-based artist Yu-Wen Wu.
-Born in Taipei, Taiwan, Wu’s experiences as an immigrant have shaped the themes of her work: examining issues of displacement, movement, assimilation, culture and identity.
+High-Water Mark is a multimedia, regionally specific installation by Boston-based artist , curated by Kristina Durocher, Director, Museum of Art of the University of New Hampshire.
+Born in Taipei, Taiwan, Wu’s family immigrated to the United States soon after the enactment of the Immigration and Nationality Act of 1965.
+Her experiences as an immigrant have shaped the themes of her work: examining issues of displacement, movement, assimilation, culture and identity.
 High-Water Mark focuses on rising sea levels, storm surge flooding, and the projected displacement of people who live in the New Hampshire and Maine sea coast region.
-Visualizing data with video, maps, and graphs, Wu is the proverbial migrant, making connections between natural and built environments, cultural systems, and seeing relationships between past and present that will help us navigate an unfamiliar ecosystem and an environment in flux.
+The exhibition video and a large-scale wall drawing represent the wanderings of someone new to the region, a visitor surveying the landscape, city, and its surroundings with fresh eyes – Wu is the proverbial migrant, making connections between natural and built environments, cultural systems, and seeing relationships between past and present that will help us navigate an unfamiliar ecosystem and an environment in flux.

 High-Water Mark was organized by the University of New Hampshire and curated by Kristina Durocher, Director, Museum of Art, supported by the UNH Arts Initiative.
 The UNH Arts Initiative is a donor-funded project that supports UNH arts programming in New Hampshire, taking the great art created in Durham to all corners of the State.
 Additional support was provided by 3S Artspace.